casualwriter/casualwriter.github.io/powerchrome/interface.md

 ##### Return

-* for syntax1, returns "1" if it is successful and "-1" if an error occurs.
+* for syntax1, returns "1" for success, and "-1" if an error occurs.
 * for syntax2/syntax3, return "0"

 ##### Sample